csy99/564Fall/concepts.md

 If an action violates this ordering, the transaction is aborted and restarted.

 #### Snapshot isolation
+- get rid of read lock
+- read from the version at the beginning of tx
+- does not care changes happen after the point
+- good for read only tx, but have problem with read-write tx
 1. The basic idea is take a snapshot(a copy of the entire database at a certain moment) once a while.
 2. Delete logs that don't have new information on tip of the snapshot.
 3. By doing so, we could have a much more compact log which save time for recovery.